irtf-nwcrg/rg-materials/CONTRIBUTING.md

 Discussion of this work occurs on the
 [NWCRG research group mailing list](https://mailarchive.ietf.org/arch/browse/nwcrg/) ([subscribe](https://www.ietf.org/mailman/listinfo/nwcrg)).
-In addition to contributions in github, you are encouraged to participate in discussions there.
+In addition to contributions in Github, you are encouraged to participate in discussions there.

-**Note**: substantive discussion of technical issues MUST occur on the mailing list, not on github.
+We kindly ask contributors to discuss substantive technical issues on the NWCRG mailing list rather than on Github forums.